Kanra214/LearnWebApp/README.md

 - [ ] group card is messed up (card title and body are not taking 100% width of card)
 - [x] only display location and events when registered
 - [x] duplicate event name in same group is not allowed
+- [x] move creategroupform component to shared module, reuse it for create group and edit group
+- [x] toggle edit and goBack in /mygroups